InsufiKoder/spotibuddy/README.md

 # SpotiBuddy
 An express.js app that displays friend status.
-This will be the initial and last commit i will make on this project (If we don't count the readme commit).
+This will be the initial and last commit i will make on this project (Maybe some small edits/fixes).

 The code is messy, i know.